 “How fantastic,” she says of his interpretation.

-The following suggested list of supplies will get you started.
+The following suggested list of supplies will get you started toward providing art therapy for dementia patients.
 If you are in charge of activities in a memory care community, you might consider purchasing most of the items on this list.
 If you are caring for a loved one at home we suggest that you start with the supplies for one art medium; watercolor is a favorite.
 All you need is some good brushes and the watercolors, paper, and some containers to hold water.
 To this initial list you might want to add some drawing pencils or colored pencils.
 You then have a good start on an art activity center.
 Because many people with dementia like to put things in their mouths, all the supplies must be non-toxic.

 - Watercolor paint — look for a good quality set with at least 8 colors